Lucaskabela/imageProcessingAcceleration/README.md

 # imageProcessingAcceleration
-Includes code and research paper from previous internship
+Include research paper from previous internship about image processing